 The Y program has devised several procedures to follow in the event that an emergency would occur while a child is in the program's care.
 In the event of a fire or tornado, staff would follow the written instructions posted in each classroom, describing emergency evacuation routes, and the procedures to be followed to assure that children arrive at the designated "safe spot".
 In order to prepare children for the rare need to evacuate, the program does conduct monthly fire drills, and periodic tornado drills.
-Should we need to evacuate due to fire or weather conditions, or the loss of power, heat, or water to the program, our emergency destination is West Middle School for The Scioto Y-Club, The Community Park for Ashville Y-Club & the water tower for Walnut Y-Club.
+Should we need to evacuate due to fire or weather conditions, or the loss of power, heat, or water to the program, our emergency destination is Circleville High School.
 A sign will be posted indicating that we have been evacuated and the location where you can pick up your child.
 Parents/guardians will be contacted as soon as possible to come and pick up their child.
 If a parent/guardian cannot be reached, we will contact the emergency contacts as listed on your child's registration information.

-There is always one staff member present that has received training in First Aid/Communicable Diseases and CPR as well as an onsite First Aid Kit.
+There is always one staff member present that has received training in First Aid/CPR, Child Abuse and Communicable Disease as well as an onsite First Aid Kit.
 In the case of a minor accident/injury staff will administer basic first aid and TLC.
 If the injury is serious, first aid would be administered and the parents/guardians would be contacted immediately to assist in deciding an appropriate course of action.
 If any injury is life threatening, the EMS will be contacted, parents/guardians will be notified, and a staff member will accompany the child to the hospital with all available health records.
 Only parents/guardians or EMS will transport children.